FrancesReagan/countries-explorer/README.md

 [Link to live Demo of Countries Explorer App](https://countries-explorerfrj.netlify.app/)

 __Features__

-*Browse the World's countries: view information about 250 countries*
+*Browse the World's countries: view information on about 250 countries*

 *Real-Time Search: search by country name with responsive filtering*